What is Stock Dilution?

-- For an organization which wants to reduce the external ownership, dilution helps in increasing the internal ownership by issuing additional stocks to its employees.
+- For an organization that wants to reduce the external ownership, dilution helps in increasing the internal ownership by issuing additional stocks to its employees.

 - Even if the shares are issued in the open market, the valuation of the company increases in the market with the additional inflow of funds made by the increase in the outstanding shares.

 - When a company issues shares priced higher than the intrinsic value an external shareholder will always benefit without ownership stake being diluted.

 - Reduces the ownership stake of existing shareholders;

 - Stock Dilution decreases the ownership stake of existing shareholders in a company.

 - It is one of the most important factors for a startup.

 - An investor can benefit, make losses, or have no change in his position depending on the situation.

 This has been a guide to what is Stock Dilution and its definition.
-Here we discuss the three primary source of stock dilution along with examples, advantages, and disadvantages.
+Here we discuss the three primary sources of stock dilution along with examples, advantages, and disadvantages.
 You can learn more about accounting from the following articles –